 Numerical methods in fluid dynamics and convective transport processes.
 Numerical solution of the Euler and Navier-Stokes equation.
 Additional topics will vary according to instructor.
 Examples include eigenvalue problems in hydrodynamic stability, vortex methods, spectral and panel methods.
-Prerequisite: MAE 101A or equivalent course, or consent of instructor.
+Prerequisite: MAE 210A, 290A-B or equivalent, MAE 107, or consent of instructor.